clubside/KodiNFOMusicVideos/README.md

 ## Notes

-This file will be edited shortly to link a fresh topic on the [Kodi forums](https://forum.kodi.tv/).
+I have created a thread for discussion on the [Kodi forums](https://forum.kodi.tv/showthread.php?tid=377316).

 Any feedback and suggestions will be greatly appreciated.